hezronokwach/ascii-art-web-stylize/README.md

 - **Go**: Primary programming language for server-side logic.
 - **HTML Templates**: Used for rendering the user interface.
+- **CSS** : used for styling visually appealing, interactive,responsive and intuitive websites
 - **Net/HTTP Package**: Used for handling HTTP requests and responses.

 ## Contributing